sheffieldhackspace/balancing-bot/Arduino/README.md

 #

-Upload **ember/ember.ino** to the Nano.
 If you're using a 3xAA battery pack then make sure to comment out

 **#define USE_LITHIUM_BATT**